DominicSamoes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 Adds  execution permission to the owner, the group owner and the other users, to the file hello.
 Task 8 Permission to file hello, Owner and Group-No permission, Other-All permissions.
 Task 9 Sets mode of hello to -rwxr-x-wx.
+Task 10 Sets mode of the file hello to be the same as olleh's.